Vessel type: Continental Navy sloop

 Independence sailed in September 1776 under the command of Captain John Young for the Caribbean to protect American merchant vessels in the West Indies.
 She later sailed for France in mid 1777, arriving in L’Orient in late September with important diplomatic dispatches.
 During the voyage Independence captured two British vessels.
 Her crew bore witness to the salute of Ranger under the command of John Paul Jones on February 14, 1778 in Quiberon Bay, which was the first salute by a foreign power to a naval vessel under the US national flag.
 Independence floundered while attempting to enter the Okracoke Inlet in North Carolina on April 24, 1778.

-This model was built in 2005
+The model was built by Henry Scheafer in 2005 from an Italian kit.